novak-99/ex/docs/source/numericalAnalysis/secondDerivative.rst

         A complex number.

-This function simply returns the second derivative of a function :math:`f` evaluated at a point :math:`z`:, that is:
+This function simply returns the second derivative of a function :math:`f` evaluated at a point :math:`z`, that is:

 .. math::
    \left. \frac{d^2f(x)}{dx^2} \right|_{x = z} = \lim_{h\to 0} \frac{f(z + h) - 2f(z) + f(z - h)}{h^2}